bradbase/xlcalculator/README.md

 ```

 # TODO
 - [] Fix all functions in the function_library so that they work.
-Currently only SUM, AVERAGE, MAX, MIN are being maintained.
 - [] Set up a travis continuous integration service
 - [] Improve testing
+- [] Fix a bug where somewhere between the archive and the tokens we can loose parameters from a function.
+  - =CONCAT("SPAM", " ", A1:B2, "SPAM", " ") gets interpreted as =CONCAT(A1:B2, "SPAM", " ")